 Bikini girls and rice balls

-Despite Hollywood’s portrayal, the mafia is not about family, not an ancient society and not hierarchical.
+Despite Hollywood’s portrayal, the mafia is not about family, not an ancient society, and not hierarchical.
 It is simply a collection of criminal gangs.
 Mafiosi do not refer to themselves as either the mafia or Cosa Nostra.
 These names are the inventions of others.
-Each gang claims its own turf, runs its own rackets and respects the rights of other gangs to do the same.
+Each gang claims its own turf, runs its own rackets, and respects, up to a point, the rights of other gangs to do the same.

 I have seen a Roman mosaic or two, but never so many and so well-preserved.
 The villa contains the largest and most complex collection of Roman mosaics in the world and is a UNESCO World Heritage Site.